 Luc Houle // Founder of Johnny Footwear

-Johnny’s recently announced the world’s first fully biodegradable shoe that grows into a tree once planted underground.
-Designed to take on anything you throw at it; this revolutionary new product is cushiony, lightweight and water resistant.
+Johnny’s has recently unveiled the world’s first fully biodegradable shoe that transforms into a tree upon being planted underground.

 Akhil Sivanandan // Co-founder of GreenStory

 Akhil is on a mission to guide both companies and individuals towards adopting a more environmentally conscious and socially responsible approach to conducting business.